AVSystem/developer-zone/docs/academy/exercise1.md

 # Exercise 1: Connect the Raspberry Pi Pico W to a LwM2M Server

-Let’s start with the first exercise on building an end-to-end LwM2M application by running Anjay LwM2M Client on the Raspberry Pi Pico W, and connecting your device to Coiote IoT Device Management LwM2M Server over WiFi.
+Let’s start with the first exercise on building an end-to-end LwM2M application by running Anjay LwM2M Client on the Raspberry Pi Pico W, and connecting your device to {{ site_name }} over WiFi.

 ## Prerequisites